What Makes Looped Transformers Perform Better Than Non-Recursive Ones: What Makes Looped Transformers Perform Better

-\textbf{(a) \emph{Single-Attn.} The learning process stops progressing after mastering simple patterns.} \emph{Single-Attn} exhibits a performance bottleneck.
+\textbf{(a) \emph{Single-Attn.} The learning process stops progressing after mastering simple patterns.} \single exhibits a performance bottleneck.
 The model rapidly achieves perfect accuracy on low-information sequences.
 However, its performance on high-information sequences stagnates early in training, showing no subsequent improvement.

-\textbf{(b) \emph{Looped-Attn.} The learning process follows a two-phase curriculum, from simple patterns to complex ones.} \emph{Looped-Attn} demonstrates a distinct two-phase learning process.
-In the first $150$ epochs, the model masters low-information sequences similar to \emph{Single-Attn}.
+\textbf{(b) \emph{Looped-Attn.} The learning process follows a two-phase curriculum, from simple patterns to complex ones.} \looped demonstrates a distinct two-phase learning process.
+In the first $150$ epochs, the model masters low-information sequences similar to \single.
 After epoch $150$, it makes significant progress on the high-information sequences, with accuracy rising from $44.65\%$ to $54.72\%$.
 This dynamic suggests that the recursive architecture exhibits a two-phase learning process, enabling the model to learn more complex patterns.

 \textbf{Hessian-Level Dynamics.}\quad To characterize the optimization process, we examine the loss landscape's local curvature through the eigenspectrum $\{\lambda\}$ of Hessian matrix $H$.
 The evolution of this spectrum is quantified using two information-theoretic metrics: Hessian Matrix Entropy $E(H)$, which measures landscape diversity or complexity, and Mutual Information $I(H_s; H_{s+1})$, which measures landscape stability between consecutive epoch $s$ and $s+1$.
+Let $p$ denote the probability distribution of the absolute eigenvalues, we have